Advanced-computer-lab-2024/Roammate/README.md

   </details>
   <details>
   <summary>For Tour Guides</summary>

-**Q: How do I create or update my profile?**
-A: After registration approval, you can add or edit your profile details, such as mobile number, experience, and past projects.

-**Q: How do I manage itineraries?**
-A: You can create, update, or delete itineraries with detailed information, including activities, locations, and pricing.

 **Q: Can I activate or deactivate itineraries?**
 A: Yes, itineraries can be activated or deactivated even if they have existing bookings.